julbrown/odin_test/README.md

 # odin_test
-Starting out with the Odin Project
+Starting out with the Odin Project.
+Hello Odin!